minhthongvnmc/Animated-Menu-WFHMC-City/README.md

 > [!NOTE]
 > # PROJECT OVERVIEW
-> **Animated Menu: WFHMC City** is a visual and graphic enhancement pack designed specifically for the Minecraft UI/Title Screen.
+> **Animated Menu: WFHMC City** is a visual and graphic enhancement pack designed specifically for Minecraft UI/Title Screen.
 It replaces standard backgrounds with a fully animated, high-quality cityscape theme.

 > [!WARNING]
 > # IMPORTANT NOTICE